Entyvio Side Effects Center

 Medical Editor: John P. Cunha, DO, FACOEP

 Entyvio (vedolizumab) is an IgG1 monoclonal antibody used to treat moderate to severe active ulcerative colitis (UC) and moderate to severe active Crohn's disease (CD).
-Common side effects include common cold, headache, joint pain, nausea, fever, infections of the nose and throat, tiredness, cough, bronchitis, flu, back pain, rash, itching, sinus infection, throat pain, and pain in extremities.
+Common side effects of Entyvio include common cold symptoms (stuffy nose, sinus pain, sneezing, cough), headache, joint pain, nausea, fever, infections of the nose and throat, tiredness, bronchitis, flu symptoms, back pain, rash, itching, sinus infection, sore throat, and pain in your arms or legs.

 The recommended dosage of Entyvio in adults with ulcerative colitis or Crohn's disease is 300 mg administered by intravenous infusion at zero, two, and six weeks, and then every eight weeks thereafter.
 Entyvio may interact with natalizumab, TNF blockers, and "live" vaccines.
 Tell your doctor all medications and supplements you use and all vaccines you recently received.
 Tell your doctor if you are pregnant or plan to become pregnant before using Entyvio.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.

 Our Entyvio (vedolizumab) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is Prescribing information?